AlanWangsgard/EducationalGame/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.}

 {Provide a description of your team project.
 Describe how to use the software.}

+This is a collection of games that will help kindergarten students better understand math and english, while having some fun along the way.
+In order to launch the game run the combined main file, and you will have acces to the two current games we have completed.

 # Development Environment

-{Describe the tools that you used to develop the software}
 * Visual Studio Code
-* Python
+* Python 3.8.1

-{Describe the programming language that you used and any libraries.}
 # Libraries
 * Python Arcade
 * Sqllite 3
 * Firebase Admin
-*

 # Collaborators

 * Preston Millward